-It is also important to note the recent changes to analyst estimates for GE.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for GE.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 2.56% lower within the past month.
-GE is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 106.06% lower within the past month.
+GE is currently sporting a Zacks Rank of #4 (Sell).

-In terms of valuation, GE is currently trading at a Forward P/E ratio of 13.79.
-Its industry sports an average Forward P/E of 16.28, so we one might conclude that GE is trading at a discount comparatively.
+In terms of valuation, GE is currently trading at a Forward P/E ratio of 281.6.
+For comparison, its industry has an average Forward P/E of 20.19, which means GE is trading at a premium to the group.

-We can also see that GE currently has a PEG ratio of 1.9.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Diversified Operations stocks are, on average, holding a PEG ratio of 1.83 based on yesterday's closing prices.
+Investors should also note that GE has a PEG ratio of 62.58 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+GE's industry had an average PEG ratio of 3.18 as of yesterday's close.

 The Diversified Operations industry is part of the Conglomerates sector.
-This group has a Zacks Industry Rank of 47, putting it in the top 19% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 108, which puts it in the top 43% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.